solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Eozoon has been a twofold source of error.
 Firstly there was the mistake for which Dawson and Carpenter were chiefly responsible, that certain banded lumps of serpentine limestone were gigantic reef-like Foraminifera.
 After doing great service in destroying this illusion, the mineralogists and petrologists went too far and fell into error themselves.
 Whitney and Wadsworth* write of "the extraordinary delusion which has prevailed among palaeontologists with reference to the organic nature of Eozoon."

 It was a case of denying not merely the organic nature of Eozoon _qua_ Eozoon, but also an organic origin of any sort.
 As these authors expressly state, their "Azoic System" comprised a series of the earliest rocks which had, according to them, never been anything else than azoic.
-I have already given reasons for my conviction ("Nummulosphere" 1) that there is no "azoic system" accessible to investigation.
+I have already given reasons for my conviction (_Nummulosphere_ 1) that there is no "azoic system" accessible to investigation.
 Numerous later observations have confirmed this view.

 King and Rowney (Q.J.G.S. _l.c._ p.
 216) regard Eozoon as having "existed at one time as hornblendic or augitic gneiss, and that it is primarily of sedimentary origin," i.e. an azoic sediment derived from azoic rocks.
 Johnston-Lavis and Gregory (_l.c._) consider Eozoon to be derived from igneous magmas, _i.e._ to be azoic.